grahammitchell/minja/README.md

 # Minja - a minimal templating replacement engine

+Kind of like Cookiecutter or Jinja but with 70% fewer features and 90% less code!
+Also barely tested.

 Given a dictionary of "from" -> "to" replacements, and a folder full of files:

 - replaces all occurrences in the body of all files